vb920/DSA/dp.md

 * House Robber III
 * Longest ZigZag Path in a Binary Tree
 * Maximum Sum BST in Binary Tree
-* Number of Ways to Reorder Array to Get Same BST
 * Sum of Distances in Tree (re‑rooting DP)
-* Count Paths That Can Form a Palindrome in a Tree (bit parity on paths)
-* Find Number of Coins to Place in Tree Nodes
 * Minimize the Total Price of the Trips
-* Time Taken to Mark All Nodes
 * Maximum Points After Collecting Coins From All Nodes (kept once)
 * Maximum Score After Applying Operations on a Tree